zischwartz/sheetsstorm/README.md

 # Sheets Storm

-> [Sheets Storm](https://json.sheetsstorm.com/) is a web application built to turn Google Spreadsheets into JSON on AWS S3 with the click of a button.
-Functionally, it's a drop in replacement for [Driveshaft](https://github.com/newsdev/driveshaft), without a server.
+> [Sheets Storm](https://json.sheetsstorm.com/) is a web application built to turn Google Drive (Spread) Sheets into JSON files deployed on AWS S3 with the click of a button (and revert back to previous versions if someone makes a mistake!)
+Functionally, it's a drop in replacement for [Driveshaft](https://github.com/newsdev/driveshaft), though without server-side code.

 - [Quickstart](#quickstart)
 - [Bucket Config](#bucket-config)